bduong4/just-the-docs/docs/task_1.md

 3. Select `Remote control` and click the **Connect** button.

 4. Enter the password obtained from Step 1 and click the **Log On** button.
+- Note: To create a new password, hover your mouse over `Password` and click the reset symbol that appears.
+Select `Create new random password` from the menu.

 ## Setting up permanent access to a computer

+The following instructions will allow you to set up a permanent password to connect to a device remotely.

 1. Get ID and password of the remote desktop that you want to access under `Your ID`.
 This located under `Allow Remote Control` on the left panel.